DataDog/terraform-provider-datadog/docs/resources/screenboard.md

 The following arguments are supported:

-- `title` - (Required) The name of the screenboard.
+- `title`: (Required) The name of the screenboard.
-- `height` - (Optional) The screenboard's height.
+- `height`: (Optional) The screenboard's height.
-- `width` - (Optional) The screenboard's width.
+- `width`: (Optional) The screenboard's width.
-- `read_only` - (Optional) The read-only status of the screenboard.
+- `read_only`: (Optional) The read-only status of the screenboard.
 Default is false.
-- `shared` - (Optional) Whether the screenboard is shared or not.
+- `shared`: (Optional) Whether the screenboard is shared or not.
 Default is false.
-- `widget` - (Required) Nested block describing a widget.
+- `widget`: (Required) Nested block describing a widget.
 The structure of this block is described below.
 Multiple widget blocks are allowed within a datadog_screenboard resource.
-- `template_variable` - (Optional) Nested block describing a template variable.
+- `template_variable`: (Optional) Nested block describing a template variable.
 The structure of this block is described below.
 Multiple template_variable blocks are allowed within a datadog_screenboard resource.

 ### Nested `widget` blocks

 Nested `widget` blocks have the following structure:

-- `type` - (Required) The type of the widget.
+- `type`: (Required) The type of the widget.
 One of "free_text", "timeseries", "query_value", "toplist", "change", "event_timeline", "event_stream", "image", "note", "alert_graph", "alert_value", "iframe", "check_status", "trace_service", "hostmap", "manage_status", "log_stream", or "process".
-- `x` - (Required) The position of the widget on the x (horizontal) axis.
+- `x`: (Required) The position of the widget on the x (horizontal) axis.
 Should be greater or equal to 0.
-- `y` - (Required) The position of the widget on the y (vertical) axis.
+- `y`: (Required) The position of the widget on the y (vertical) axis.
 Should be greater or equal to 0.
-- `title` - (Optional) The title of the widget.
+- `title`: (Optional) The title of the widget.
-- `title_align` - (Optional) The alignment of the widget's title.
+- `title_align`: (Optional) The alignment of the widget's title.
 One of "left", "center", or "right".
-- `title_size` - (Optional) The size of the widget's title.
+- `title_size`: (Optional) The size of the widget's title.
 Default is 16.
-- `height` - (Optional) The height of the widget.
+- `height`: (Optional) The height of the widget.
 Default is 15.
-- `width` - (Optional) The width of the widget.
+- `width`: (Optional) The width of the widget.
 Default is 50.
-- `text` - (Optional, only for widgets of type "free_text") The text to display in the widget.
+- `text`: (Optional, only for widgets of type "free_text") The text to display in the widget.
-- `color` - (Optional, only for widgets of type "free_text") The color of the text in the widget.
+- `color`: (Optional, only for widgets of type "free_text") The color of the text in the widget.
-- `font_size` - (Optional, only for widgets of type "free_text", "note") The size of the text in the widget.
+- `font_size`: (Optional, only for widgets of type "free_text", "note") The size of the text in the widget.
-- `text_size` - (Optional, only for widgets of type "alert_value") The size of the text in the widget.
+- `text_size`: (Optional, only for widgets of type "alert_value") The size of the text in the widget.
-- `unit` - (Optional, only for widgets of type "alert_value") The unit for the value displayed in the widget.
+- `unit`: (Optional, only for widgets of type "alert_value") The unit for the value displayed in the widget.
-- `precision` - (Optional, only for widgets of type "alert_value") The precision to use when displaying the value.
+- `precision`: (Optional, only for widgets of type "alert_value") The precision to use when displaying the value.
 Use "\*" for maximum precision.
-- `text_align` - (Optional, only for widgets of type "free_text", "alert_value", "note") The alignment of the text in the widget.
+- `text_align`: (Optional, only for widgets of type "free_text", "alert_value", "note") The alignment of the text in the widget.
-- `alert_id` - (Optional, only for widgets of type "alert_value", "alert_graph") The ID of the monitor used by the widget.
+- `alert_id`: (Optional, only for widgets of type "alert_value", "alert_graph") The ID of the monitor used by the widget.
-- `auto_refresh` - (Optional, only for widgets of type "alert_value", "alert_graph") Boolean indicating whether the widget is refreshed automatically.
+- `auto_refresh`: (Optional, only for widgets of type "alert_value", "alert_graph") Boolean indicating whether the widget is refreshed automatically.
-- `legend` - (Optional, only for widgets of type "timeseries", "query_value", "toplist") Boolean indicating whether to display a legend in the widget.
+- `legend`: (Optional, only for widgets of type "timeseries", "query_value", "toplist") Boolean indicating whether to display a legend in the widget.
-- `legend_size` - (Optional, only for widgets of type "timeseries", "query_value", "toplist") The size of the legend displayed in the widget.
+- `legend_size`: (Optional, only for widgets of type "timeseries", "query_value", "toplist") The size of the legend displayed in the widget.
-- `query` - (Optional, only for widgets of type "event_timeline", "event_stream", "hostmap", "log_stream") The query to use in the widget.
+- `query`: (Optional, only for widgets of type "event_timeline", "event_stream", "hostmap", "log_stream") The query to use in the widget.
-- `url` - (Optional, only for widgets of type "image", "iframe") The URL to use as a data source for the widget.
+- `url`: (Optional, only for widgets of type "image", "iframe") The URL to use as a data source for the widget.
-- `viz_type` - (Optional, only for widgets of type "alert_graph") Type of visualization to use when displaying the widget.
+- `viz_type`: (Optional, only for widgets of type "alert_graph") Type of visualization to use when displaying the widget.
 Either "timeseries" or "toplist".
-- `tags` - (Optional, only for widgets of type "check_status") List of tags to use in the widget.
+- `tags`: (Optional, only for widgets of type "check_status") List of tags to use in the widget.
-- `check` - (Optional, only for widgets of type "check_status") The check to use in the widget.
+- `check`: (Optional, only for widgets of type "check_status") The check to use in the widget.
-- `group` - (Optional, only for widgets of type "check_status") The check group to use in the widget.
+- `group`: (Optional, only for widgets of type "check_status") The check group to use in the widget.
-- `grouping` - (Optional, only for widgets of type "check_status") Either "check" or "cluster", depending on whether the widget should use a single check or a cluster of checks.
+- `grouping`: (Optional, only for widgets of type "check_status") Either "check" or "cluster", depending on whether the widget should use a single check or a cluster of checks.
-- `group_by` - (Optional, only for widgets of type "check_status") When grouping = "cluster", indicates a list of tags to use for grouping.
+- `group_by`: (Optional, only for widgets of type "check_status") When grouping = "cluster", indicates a list of tags to use for grouping.
-- `tick` - (Optional, only for widgets of type "note") Boolean indicating whether a tick should be displayed on the border of the widget.
+- `tick`: (Optional, only for widgets of type "note") Boolean indicating whether a tick should be displayed on the border of the widget.
-- `tick_pos` - (Optional, only for widgets of type "note") When tick = true, string with a percent sign indicating the position of the tick.
+- `tick_pos`: (Optional, only for widgets of type "note") When tick = true, string with a percent sign indicating the position of the tick.
 Example: use tick_pos = "50%" for centered alignment.
-- `tick_edge` - (Optional, only for widgets of type "note") When tick = true, string indicating on which side of the widget the tick should be displayed.
+- `tick_edge`: (Optional, only for widgets of type "note") When tick = true, string indicating on which side of the widget the tick should be displayed.
 One of "bottom", "top", "left", "right".
-- `html` - (Optional, only for widgets of type "note") The content of the widget.
+- `html`: (Optional, only for widgets of type "note") The content of the widget.
 HTML tags supported.
-- `bgcolor` - (Optional, only for widgets of type "note") The color of the background of the widget.
+- `bgcolor`: (Optional, only for widgets of type "note") The color of the background of the widget.
-- `event_size` - (Optional, only for widgets of type "event_stream") The size of the events in the widget.
+- `event_size`: (Optional, only for widgets of type "event_stream") The size of the events in the widget.
 Either "s" (small, title only) or "l" (large, full event).
-- `sizing` - (Optional, only for widgets of type "image") The preferred method to adapt the dimensions of the image to those of the widget.
+- `sizing`: (Optional, only for widgets of type "image") The preferred method to adapt the dimensions of the image to those of the widget.
 One of "center" (center the image in the tile), "zoom" (zoom the image to cover the whole tile) or "fit" (fit the image dimensions to those of the tile).
-- `margin` - (Optional, only for widgets of type "image") The margins to use around the image.
+- `margin`: (Optional, only for widgets of type "image") The margins to use around the image.
 Either "small" or "large".
-- `env` - (Optional, only for widgets of type "trace_service") The environment to use.
+- `env`: (Optional, only for widgets of type "trace_service") The environment to use.
-- `service_service` - (Optional, only for widgets of type "trace_service") The trace service to use.
+- `service_service`: (Optional, only for widgets of type "trace_service") The trace service to use.
-- `service_name` - (Optional, only for widgets of type "trace_service") The name of the service to use.
+- `service_name`: (Optional, only for widgets of type "trace_service") The name of the service to use.
-- `size_version` - (Optional, only for widgets of type "trace_service") The size of the widget.
+- `size_version`: (Optional, only for widgets of type "trace_service") The size of the widget.
 One of "small", "medium", "large".
-- `layout_version` - (Optional, only for widgets of type "trace_service") The number of columns to use when displaying values.
+- `layout_version`: (Optional, only for widgets of type "trace_service") The number of columns to use when displaying values.
 One of "one_column", "two_column", "three_column".
-- `must_show_hits` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display hits.
+- `must_show_hits`: (Optional, only for widgets of type "trace_service") Boolean indicating whether to display hits.
-- `must_show_errors` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display errors.
+- `must_show_errors`: (Optional, only for widgets of type "trace_service") Boolean indicating whether to display errors.
-- `must_show_latency` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display latency.
+- `must_show_latency`: (Optional, only for widgets of type "trace_service") Boolean indicating whether to display latency.
-- `must_show_breakdown` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display breakdown.
+- `must_show_breakdown`: (Optional, only for widgets of type "trace_service") Boolean indicating whether to display breakdown.
-- `must_show_distribution` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display distribution.
+- `must_show_distribution`: (Optional, only for widgets of type "trace_service") Boolean indicating whether to display distribution.
-- `must_show_resource_list` - (Optional, only for widgets of type "trace_service") Boolean indicating whether to display resources.
+- `must_show_resource_list`: (Optional, only for widgets of type "trace_service") Boolean indicating whether to display resources.
-- `summary_type` - (Optional, only for widgets of type "manage_status") The monitor summary type to use.
+- `summary_type`: (Optional, only for widgets of type "manage_status") The monitor summary type to use.
 One of "monitors", "groups", or "combined".
 Defaults to "monitors".
-- `display_format` - (Optional, only for widgets of type "manage_status") The display setting to use.
+- `display_format`: (Optional, only for widgets of type "manage_status") The display setting to use.
 One of "counts", "list", or "countsAndList".
-- `color_preference` - (Optional, only for widgets of type "manage_status") Whether to colorize text or background.
+- `color_preference`: (Optional, only for widgets of type "manage_status") Whether to colorize text or background.
 One of "text", "background".
-- `hide_zero_counts` - (Optional, only for widgets of type "manage_status") Boolean indicating whether to hide empty categories.
+- `hide_zero_counts`: (Optional, only for widgets of type "manage_status") Boolean indicating whether to hide empty categories.
-- `show_last_triggered` - (Optional, only for widgets of type "manage_status") Boolean indicating whether to show when monitors/groups last triggered.
+- `show_last_triggered`: (Optional, only for widgets of type "manage_status") Boolean indicating whether to show when monitors/groups last triggered.
-- `manage_status_show_title` - (Optional, only for widgets of type "manage_status") Boolean indicating whether to show a title.
+- `manage_status_show_title`: (Optional, only for widgets of type "manage_status") Boolean indicating whether to show a title.
-- `manage_status_title_text` - (Optional, only for widgets of type "manage_status") The title of the widget.
+- `manage_status_title_text`: (Optional, only for widgets of type "manage_status") The title of the widget.
-- `manage_status_title_size` - (Optional, only for widgets of type "manage_status") The size of the widget's title.
+- `manage_status_title_size`: (Optional, only for widgets of type "manage_status") The size of the widget's title.
-- `manage_status_title_align` - (Optional, only for widgets of type "manage_status") The alignment of the widget's title.
+- `manage_status_title_align`: (Optional, only for widgets of type "manage_status") The alignment of the widget's title.
 One of "left", "center", or "right".
-- `columns` - (Optional, only for widgets of type "log_stream") Stringified list of columns to use.
+- `columns`: (Optional, only for widgets of type "log_stream") Stringified list of columns to use.
 Example: `"[\"column1\",\"column2\",\"column3\"]"`
-- `logset` - (Optional, only for widgets of type "log_stream") ID of the logset to use.
+- `logset`: (Optional, only for widgets of type "log_stream") ID of the logset to use.
-- `time` - (Optional, only for widgets of type "timeseries", "toplist", "event_timeline", "event_stream", "alert_graph", "check_status", "trace_service", "log_stream") Nested block describing the timeframe to use when displaying the widget.
+- `time`: (Optional, only for widgets of type "timeseries", "toplist", "event_timeline", "event_stream", "alert_graph", "check_status", "trace_service", "log_stream") Nested block describing the timeframe to use when displaying the widget.
 The structure of this block is described below.
 At most one such block should be present in a given widget.
-- `tile_def` - (Optional, only for widgets of type "timeseries", "query_value", "hostmap", "change", "toplist", "process") Nested block describing the content to display in the widget.
+- `tile_def`: (Optional, only for widgets of type "timeseries", "query_value", "hostmap", "change", "toplist", "process") Nested block describing the content to display in the widget.
 The structure of this block is described below.
 At most one such block should be present in a given widget.
-- `params` - (Optional, only for widgets of type "manage_status") Nested block describing the monitors to display.
+- `params`: (Optional, only for widgets of type "manage_status") Nested block describing the monitors to display.
 The structure of this block is described below.
 At most one such block should be present in a given widget.

 ### Nested `widget` `time` blocks